polyaxon/polyaxon/docs/concepts/save-resume-restart.md

 ### Saving with Tensorflow

-Tensorflow provide different ways for saving and resuming a checkpoint.
+Tensorflow provides different ways for saving and resuming a checkpoint.
 The easiest is to use the [Estimator](https://www.tensorflow.org/get_started/checkpoints) api.
-The Estimator takes care of saving checkpoints automatically, you only need to specify the top-level directory in which the Estimator stores its information, This is done by assigning a value to the optional `model_dir` argument of any Estimator's constructor.
+The Estimator takes care of saving checkpoints automatically, you only need to specify the top-level directory in which the Estimator stores its information.
+This is done by assigning a value to the optional `model_dir` argument of any Estimator's constructor.

 In the case of Polyaxon you should assign provided path `POLYAXON_RUN_OUTPUTS_PATH`, e.g.